Tornikios family: Late Byzantine period

 From the 12th century onwards, the Tornikioi became civil functionaries and were again actively involved in political developments.
-Demetrios Tornikios and later his son, Constantine, both occupied the position of logothetes tou dromou and sebastos, the first of Isaac II, and the second was also general and eparch of Constantinople.
+A maternal nephew of Theophylact of Ohrid, Demetrios Tornikios, and later his son, Constantine, both occupied the position of logothetes tou dromou and sebastos, the first of Isaac II, and the second was also general and eparch of Constantinople.
 Demetrios' second son, Euthymios, was a deacon and a writer whose preserved works are dated 1200–1205.
-Demetrios and his wife, a Mallakis, were also likely the parents of Irene (Herina or Eirene), the first wife of Isaac II Angelos.
+Demetrios and his wife, an unknown Malakissa, sister of Euthymios Malakes, were also likely the parents of Irene (Herina or Eirene), the first wife of Isaac II Angelos.

 After the 1204 sack of Constantinople by the Fourth Crusade, the family moved to the Empire of Nicaea, where they acquired important positions.
 Constantine's son, Demetrios, was a mesazon in the Nicaean court during the years of Theodore I Laskaris and his son, Constantine, was awarded the title of sebastokrator in 1259.
 John Tornikios, who is mentioned in 1258 as the doux (governor) of Thrakesion, is likely Constantine's brother.
 After Constantinople was recaptured in 1261, the Tornikioi returned to the capital where Constantine is mentioned in 1264 as the Eparch of the City.

 The Tornikioi intermarried with many noble families, including the Palaiologos, and grew in importance since the 14th century.
 Among the most important members of this union were Constantine Tornikios Palaiologos, who was reported in 1326 as megas droungarios tes viglas and his alleged son, Demetrios Tornikios Palaiologos, who was a megas droungarios and kephale in Constantinople between 1337 and 1339.
 Other prominent members were Andronikos Tornikios Palaiologos, a parakoimomenos, and Michael Tornikios Palaiologos, who was megas konostaulos and served as a counselor of Andronikos II Palaiologos during his conflict with his grandson Andronikos III.